 Central Control Board (CCB).
+See Figure 1A.

 Flame Control Board (FCB).

-See Figure 1A.
 See Figure 1B.

 User Interface Board (UIB).

-This part of the User Interface Module (UIM).
+This part of the User Interface

+Module (UIM).
 See Figure 3.

 Power Distribution Board (PDB).
 See Figure 1C.

 Touch Sensor Board (TSB).
 This is part of the User

 Interface Module (UIM).
 See

 Figure 3.

 The CCB contains circuitry for both master control and flame control for the first stage.
-The FCB contains circuitry for flame control on up to one additional stage.
+The FCB contains circuitry for flame control on up to three additional stages.
 Dip switches on the CCB and FCB are used to configure the system.
-The UIB and TSB are included in the User Interface Module (UIM) along with a 4 line by 20-character LCD display.
+The UIB and TSB are included in the User Interface Module (UIM) along with a 4-line by 20-character LCD display.
 The PDB provides connection points for input power, the water pump, and the transformer.
 It also distributes power to the system and contains the system fuses.

-Dual stage control is accomplished by means of an internal communication network and the FCB's.
-One FCB is required for each stage beyond initial first stage.
-The CCB also contains an external communications system to allow for connection to a PC, a modem, or an EMS system.
+Multi-stage control is accomplished by means of an internal communication network and the FCB's.
+One FCB is required for each stage beyond the initial first stage.
+The CCB also contains an external communications system to allow for connection to a PC, a modem, an EMS system, or something similar.
 Through this connection multiple boilers can also be linked together.